 - Determine how your body responds to the stress.

-- Reduce the intensity of your emotional reactions to stress.
 Are you expecting to please everyone?
 Are you overreacting and viewing things as absolutely critical and urgent?
 Do you feel that you must always prevail in every situation?
-Try to visualise stress as something you can cope with rather than something that overpowers you.
-Do not labour on the negative aspects and the “what if’s.”
+Try to visualize stress as something you can cope with rather than something that overpowers you.
+Do not labor on the negative aspects and the “what if’s.”

 - Exercise for cardiovascular fitness 3-4 times a week [moderate, prolonged rhythmic exercise is best, such as walking and yoga].